openmobilehub/react-native-omh-maps/docs/docs/apple.md

 ### Usage Guide

-Interacting with the Mapbox provider follows the same pattern as other providers, as they all implement the same interface.
+Interacting with the Apple Maps provider follows the same pattern as other providers, as they all implement the same interface.
 For a comprehensive list of available modules, components, and props, refer to the [Quick Start](https://todo.add.link) guide.

 ## Parity Matrix